Skip to main content

 Location: Richmond, VA

-Accepting a little over a quarter of applicants, the University of Richmond is highly selective.
+Accepting a little less than a quarter of applicants, the University of Richmond is highly selective.
 Even more competitive than admissions is the Richmond Scholars Program.
-The university’s most prestigious academic scholarship, just 25 Richmond Scholars are chosen annually to receive an award equal to full tuition, housing, and food.
+The university’s most prestigious academic scholarship—just 25 Richmond Scholars are selected annually to receive an award equal to full tuition, housing, and food.

 The University of Richmond is home to the nation’s first-ever undergraduate school of leadership studies, the Jepson School, which aims to educate tomorrow’s leaders who drive change everywhere from local communities to the world at large.